 I only brought dirt bikes, which I loaded in the bed of my truck.
 This is a little backward from how most people use truck campers, but it worked well for me for about ten years.
 Then I started to restore the old Ford and turn it back into a full-time camping rig, just like it was used twenty-six years ago by my uncle.

 That Grandby was owned by four different members of my family since it was bought new.
-I purchased it from my uncle in 1999, and traded to my brother for a deer rifle in 2005.
+I purchased it from my uncle in 1999, and traded it to my brother for a deer rifle in 2005.
 He then traded to my dad, and I found out it was listed for sale on a local online forum and bought it back from him three years ago.
 Just recently, I sold it.

 Above: Neal’s new compressor refrigerator

 I just bought a new Four Wheel Camper Grandby because I ended up finding a very good deal on a much newer one.
-I enjoyed the old one, but it it was time for an upgrade.
+I enjoyed the old one, but it was time for an upgrade.
 In the month or so I’ve owned the new Granby, I have added two 100 amp hour batteries, a charge converter, LED lights, and compressor refrigerator.
 I have an oven and few other items that I will be putting in the new camper as well.

 The picture above is from the trip I took to pick up my new camper.
 My older brother, Jeremy, who lives in Idaho, saw this Grandby on Wander the West.
 I purchased it after looking at the photos on the internet, sight unseen.

 The person I bought it from lived about 90 miles away from my brother Jeremy.
 The seller delivered it to his house where it stayed until I could make the trip from Las Vegas to pick it up.
 I had sold my old Grandby in Salt Lake City, Utah, so I towed up the old camper (seen in the photo) on the trailer and dropped it off at my other brother, Jason’s house.
-It ended up being about a 1,400 mile road trip to get the campers swapped around.
+It ended up being about a 1,400-mile road trip to get the campers swapped around.

-I want a camping rig that I can get further up the mountains then the next guy and get some peace and quiet outside of cell reception.
+I want a camping rig that I can get further up the mountains than the next guy and get some peace and quiet outside of cell reception.
 Having to pay for a campsite means I didn’t look hard enough to find a remote location.

 We camp at least once a year for a week in Utah, Arizona, and Nevada.
 The spot we camp is down about ten miles of dirt road.
 There are a few streams there that are normally only a foot deep and about ten to twenty feet across.

 I have purchased a few off-road guide books that cover Nevada, Utah, and northern Arizona.
 They have given us some great insights on where to camp.
 Most of the time I try and look for places within two to four hours of my house.
-It depends on the time of year and direction we try and take.
+It depends on the time of year and the direction we try and take.

 Almost all of our camping involves meeting up with my brothers and dad.
-Of course all the kids come along as well.
+Of course, all the kids come along as well.
 The wives camp about half the time with us.
-On the last trip, we had almost twenty people plus three horses, three four wheelers, three motorcycles and a UTV to keep us busy for the week.
+On the last trip, we had almost twenty people plus three horses, three four wheelers, three motorcycles, and a UTV to keep us busy for the week.